lithnet/access-manager-docs/docs/about-ams/Preventing-laternal-movement.md

 While this sounds scary, Access Manager takes the technical complexity away from making such a change.
 Your administrators of course, will need to adapt to a new way of working, so getting appropriate buy-in from senior management is important.
 Like the other mitigations, it's not foolproof, and it's not perfect.
 It is however a relatively low complexity solution, that offers a high value.

-The theory behind this approach, quite simply, is that if a computer is compromised, and the user is a local admin on that computer but no where else, then lateral movement with that account becomes very difficult.
+The theory behind this approach, quite simply, is that if a computer is compromised, and the user is a local admin on that computer but nowhere else, then lateral movement with that account becomes very difficult.
 So instead of having all your admins as members of the local administrators group, you assign them 'just-in-time access' (JIT) rights in Access Manager.
-When they need to access a computer, they visit the Access Manager web site, request JIT access to the computer, and Access Manager will grant them the appropriate rights for the length of time you allow.
-They can then logon to the server, and perform whatever work they need to, just as they did before.
+When they need to access a computer, they visit the Access Manager website, request JIT access to the computer, and Access Manager will grant them the appropriate rights for the length of time you allow.
+They can then log on to the server, and perform whatever work they need to, just as they did before.
 You can read more about exactly[how Access Manager performs just-in-time access](/deploying_features/Setting-up-JIT-access).

 The difference here is that they are entitled to be an administrator of the computers you specify in the Access Manager configuration tool, but they only get promoted to administrator when they need and request it.